 A recurring defense attorney is a British woman named Miranda Pond; others might recognize her as River Song, AKA Melody Pond, daughter of Amy Pond.
 It's probably a coincidence, considering Miranda first appeared in 2009 and River's real name wasn't revealed until 2011.

-Magnificent Bastard: Darius Parker or Fin's stepson.
+Darius Parker, Fin's stepson.
 Not only does he commit one of the most heinous crimes described on SVU by murdering a woman, raping her with his KNIFE, and then burying her 14-month-old son alive, but he walks, even after confessing to the crime.
-How? first he mentions that he has an upcoming burglary case before he confesses to the crime while waving his right to counsel.
+How?
+First he mentions that he has an upcoming burglary case before he confesses to the crime while waving his right to counsel.
 However, because he mentions his upcoming case, it is implied that he should have counsel present, making his confession and the bodies discovered by that confession inadmissible in court.
 He then goes to trial and picks apart the prosecution's case while airing Fin and Stabler's dirty laundry, getting the Judge recused from the case by mention the DUI of Stabler's daughter, and getting his mother to reveal that she hates him because he was the child of her rape (by his grandfather/father).